 Board Policy No. 3115

-Homeless students will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs and school nutrition programs.
+Students experiencing homelessness will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs and school nutrition programs.

-Homeless students are defined as lacking a fixed, regular and adequate nighttime residence, including those students who are:
+Students experiencing homelessness are defined as lacking a fixed, regular and adequate nighttime residence, including those students who are:

 A. Sharing the housing of other persons due to loss of housing or economic hardship;